HelloWorldLTY/scEval/readme.md

 # scEval😈: An evaluation platform for single-cell Foundation Models (FMs)

 This is the repo for our benchmarking and analysis project.
-All methods are collected until March 1st, 2024.
+All methods are collected until Dec 1st, 2024.

+News: We are collaborating with [OpenProblems](https://openproblems.bio/) to make this benchmark alive!
+Stay tuned and we will update the benchmarking results soon!

 # Install